charmoniumQ/PROBE/docs/benchmark_suite/README.md

 @Fig:benchmark-clusters shows the a posteriori clusters with colors.
 @Fig:benchmark-groups shows a priori benchmark "types", similar but more precise than those in @Tbl:implemented-benchmarks.
-From these two, we offer the following observations:
+From these two, we offer the following observations: ^[DSK: remove the @Fig:benchmark-clusters in each bullet below?]

 - @Fig:benchmark-clusters: It may appear that the algorithm did not select the benchmark closest to the cluster center, but this is because we are viewing a 2D projection of a high-dimensional space, like how three stars may appear next to each other in the sky, but in reality one pair may be much closer than the other, since we cannot perceive radial distance to each star.